Stackclash/5e-vault/5. Mechanics/Rules/Conditions.md

 The DM might also decide that certain environmental phenomena, such as a wave crashing over you while you're on a storm-tossed ship, require you to succeed on a DC 10 Constitution saving throw to maintain [[/5.
 Mechanics/Rules/Conditions.md#concentration\|concentration]] on a spell.

+## Dazed
+_Source: Flee, Mortals!
+(Packet 1) p.
+17_

+A dazed creature can only do one of the following things on their turn: move, use an action, or use a bonus action.
+If a creature becomes dazed during their turn, their turn ends.

 ## Deafened
 _Source: Player's Handbook p.
 290. Available in the SRD and the Basic Rules._